Why choose us?

 Consult 1

 This service covers the Coronary Care Unit, Cardiothoracic ICU, and patients on the South end of our Medical Campus.
-The average census is 20-24 patients and is staffed by one attending, a fellow, a resident, and often a medical student.
+The average census is approximately 25 patients, and the team typically includes one attending physician, a fellow, and often a resident and/or medical student.

 Consult 2

 This service covers the Medical ICU, the Surgical ICU, and patients on the South end of our Medical Campus.
-The average census is 20-24 patients and is staffed by one attending, a fellow, a resident, and often a medical student.
+The average census is approximately 25 patients, and the team typically includes one attending physician, a fellow, and often a resident and/or medical student.

 Consult 3